 What strategies are applied to overcome the problem of sustainable swidden agriculture in the Indonesian highlands?
 (HLM2)

-How recommended is a desain for sustainable swidden agriculture in the Indonesian highlands that can be implemented?
+How recommended is a design for sustainable swidden agriculture in the Indonesian highlands that can be implemented?
 (HLM3)

 Conduct a comprehensive literature review in response to the research questions posed.